➡ We are looking for a suitable platform to compile standalone versions of Bol Processor BP3.

 - Support HTML CANVAS graphics and PHP GD graphics

 - Support the HTML Audio tag to stream WAV sound files

 - Preferably imbedding Chrome browser

-Note that neither databases nor SESSION variables are used in the interface.
-Temporary data is preserved in files automatically trashed once obsolete.
+Note that no databases or SESSION variables are used in the interface.
+Temporary data is kept in files that are automatically discarded when obsolete.

-A global variable “$which_system” may be set at the begin of the code to compile desktop applications running under different systems.
+A global variable “$which_system” can be set at the beginning of the code to compile desktop applications running on different systems.
 Minimum system versions could be: MacOS 10.14 (Mojave), Windows 10, and Linux ≥ January 2019.